 It’s not so much the cold weather that affects grapes, but the lack of sunshine for ripening the fruit.
 Remove any fruits that are going mouldy.
 Generally, if you have a good summer, grapes will be ready to pick from September to October.
 You'll know grapes are ready to pick by the colour and taste – it won’t hurt to sample a few.

 Grapes for eating should be consumed fairly soon after picking, although they will retain flavour for a week or so in a cool storage area, or fridge.
-Browse ways of serving grapes from our friends at Olive Magazine.

 Growing grapevines: problem solving

 Grey mould can occur in wet conditions or where there is not enough movement of air around plants.
 It affects buds, leaves flowers and fruit, and affects the overall growth and health of the plant, and can be fatal for weak or damaged plants.
 If spotted, remove the affected areas of the plant and burn.

 Powdery mildew will appear on the surface of leaves affecting the growth of the vine.
 Some varieties are mildew resistant.

 In the greenhouse, red spider mite can cause leaves to become pale, and covered in webbing and to drop.
 Biological controls are available.

 - Vitis vinifera ‘Black Hamburg’ – produces delicious dark dessert grapes, but is best grown in a greenhouse